 Lyme Disease, with other tick-borne illnesses, has become one of the fastest growing infectious diseases in the United States.
 Cases have been reported in all 50 states with the greatest number being reported in New England.
 Lyme Disease and other tick-borne diseases are of particular concern for residents in the District.

 The great majority of ticks can be found in the woods and area which extend about three yards adjacent to the woods.
 They are concentrated near stone walls, in flower beds, on ornamental shrubs, and in groundcovers such as myrtle or pachysandra.
 You can minimize ticks on your property by keeping the grass cut short and planting a deer resistant yard.

 Lyme Disease Prevention

-Although the 5-year grant-funded Community Lyme Disease Prevention study has ended, Ledge Light Health District continues to work with citizens, schools, and others in our area to reduce and prevent further cases of Lyme disease in Southeastern Connecticut.
+Ledge Light Health District works with citizens, schools, and others in our area to reduce and prevent further cases of Lyme disease in Southeastern Connecticut.

 Our program’s educational activities include: